OldTyT/oldtyt.xyz/content/posts/docker_best_practices.md

 ## Using a redundant base image

 One of the common antipatterns when using Docker is the use of a redundant base image.
-Some basic images contain a full-fledged operating system, which can lead to unnecessary resource consumption and an increase in the size of the container.

 ```Dockerfile
 # Bad